KnowageLabs/Knowage-Documentation/chapter_3/security_management/role_user.rst

 An important topic related to the visibility on documents and data according to the roles and profiles of the end users, is the **Behavioural Model**.
-The c is based on four main concepts:
+The behavioural model is based on four main concepts:

 -  *user profile*, defining the user roles and attributes;
 -  *repository rights*, defining the users rights in terms of document accessibility;